Close Menu

 Rock Climbing

 The best way to get up close and personal with the Flatirons?
 Climb them!
+(With a proper guide or previous experience and skillset, of course.)
 The First and Third Flatirons offer some of the most popular multi-pitch rock climbing routes in the area (and country!).
 The trail to the First Flatiron climbing access can be challenging, but you’ll be rewarded with long, varied climbs that range from about 4-10 pitches.
 The popular Third Flatiron, which offers even more routes, is usually closed to climbers and hikers from early February to late July to protect nesting raptors.
 Over the years, climbers have scaled the Third Flatiron while wearing roller skates, under the full moon without headlamps, and even while completely naked!
 But maybe save that for your next trip.
 Here's more information about climbing the Flatirons.

 icon